sha2fiddy/btcpp-demo-2025/README.md

 ### Data Granularity
 - `date_id`

+## DIM Block
+Create a Bitcoin block dimension model to hold any categorical data pertaining to each block, such as `block_hash`, `prev_block_hash`.

+### Data Granularity
+- `block_id`

 ## DIM Pool
-Create a pool dimension model with a formatted display name and url, as well as flags which are helpful for analaysis (e.g. if the pool is part of 'Antpool & Friends').
-The primary surrogate key of the pool dimension is `pool_id` which is an MD5 hash of the natural key, `pool_key`.
+Create a pool dimension model with a formatted display name and url, as well as flags which are helpful for analaysis, such as `is_antpool_friend`.

 ### Data Granularity
 - `pool_id`